Key partners are companies or people outside your startup that may provide relevant value for your business model to be successful.

 - Enhanced overall value proposition: when the product or service of partner A enhances the attributes valued by customers of partner B.

-- Sales volume: when partner A benefits from a significant higher volume of sales to partner B.
+- Sales volume: when partner A benefits from a significantly higher volume of sales to partner B.

 - Exclusivity: when partner A locks partner B from selling to or buying from other companies.